Please contact me for a free 15 minute call about how my work can support you during these challenging times.

 Somatic psychotherapy can improve body awareness, relieve stress, balance the nervous system, mobilise posture and help you develop a sense of vitality, aliveness and movement.
 Using somatic techniques as the means for exploration, you are able to experience where spontaneity, creativity and deliberateness flow throughout your body and where flow might be suppressed.

 Somatic Psychotherapy is a comprehensive and holistic approach to personal growth and development.
-This approach acknowledges that the processes of the body/mind not only affect and reflect each other, but are inter-functioning aspects of a person’s whole being, and that each person’s individual experiences and reactions are inextricably interconnected.
+This approach acknowledges that the processes of the body/mind not only affect and reflect each other, but are inter-functioning aspects of your whole being, and that your individual experiences and reactions are inextricably interconnected.

 Contemporary somatic psychotherapy, working with the psycho-organic processes of emotion, sensation, desire, breath and a range of other bodily experiences, incorporates understandings of the complexities of human experience and consciousness.

 Philosophical and theoretical assumptions as well as therapeutic practice derived from existential phenomenology, self psychology, intersubjectivity, dynamic systems theory, infant research and attachment theory, trauma theory as well as post modern and post structural thinking fundamentally shape and inform the theoretical basis of contemporary somatic psychotherapy.